mpflynnx/terraform-beginner-bootcamp-2023-azure/journal/week1.md

 Modules are the main way to package and reuse resource configurations with Terraform.

-We will refactor the project to use nested modules.
-We will create one module named 'terrahome_azure' and two nested modules, one for the storage resources and one for the content delivery resources.
+I will refactor the project to use nested modules.
+I will create one module named 'terrahome_azure' and two nested modules, one for the storage resources and one for the content delivery resources.

 ```
 $ project root/